xiayu3333/WPilot/README.md

 # WPilot - A Student Project

-A Navigation Display System for Aircraft built in JAVA/JavaFX.
+A navigation display system for aircraft built in JAVA/JavaFX.

 ----------------------------------------------------------------------------------------------------------
 Screenshot: